gkarakou/systemd-denotify/README.md

 Fedora 21:

 <pre>
-systemd-python
-notify-python
-pygobject2
-python-slip-dbus
+systemd-python notify-python pygobject2 python-slip-dbus

 </pre>
 Arch Linux:

 <pre>
-python2
-python2-notify
-python2-gobject
-python2-systemd
+python2 python2-notify python2-gobject python2-systemd

 </pre>

 Debian:

 <pre>
-sudo apt-get install -f python-systemd python-dbus python-notify
+python-systemd python-dbus python-notify

 </pre>

-NOTE: if you only find python3 libs in your distro's repos there is a 2to3 library named systemd-notify3.py, but it has not been thoroughly tested and is not guaranteed to work.
+NOTE: if you only find python3 libs in your distro's repos there is a python3 library named systemd-notify3.py, but it has not been thoroughly tested and is not guaranteed to work.

 NOTE: if you cant find the packages in your distro's package manager you can always search them through Pypi.